d4chinchilla/docs/hardware/log.md

 Will use linear regs to make stable for audio section

 ## 2019/02/19
 Finalising parts list
-Ensuring there are suitable substitute parts if things dont go to plan.
+Ensuring there are suitable substitute parts if things dont go to plan

+Battery bank has an output of +5V +-5% USB
+Suspiciously also says 9V and 12V outputs from the same port?!